bradford-hamilton/Ruby-On-Quails/guides/source/action_controller_overview.md

 end
 ```

-As an example, if a user goes to `/clients/new` in your application to add a new client, Rails will create an instance of `ClientsController` and call its `new` method.
-Note that the empty method from the example above would work just fine because Rails will by default render the `new.html.erb` view unless the action says otherwise.
+As an example, if a user goes to `/clients/new` in your application to add a new client, Quails will create an instance of `ClientsController` and call its `new` method.
+Note that the empty method from the example above would work just fine because Quails will by default render the `new.html.erb` view unless the action says otherwise.
 The `new` method could make available to the view a `@client` instance variable by creating a new `Client`:

 ```ruby
 def new